VadeSerg/datakit-smallholder-farmers-fall-2025/Challenge 5_ Financial Inclusion/cnmetzi/README.md

 - Open to feedback and suggestions
 - Happy to collaborate on related analyses
 - Available to answer questions about this approach
+- Basically I ran out of time to keep working on this before the DataDive ended but happy to continue if it would be helpful

 ## Acknowledgments